Our Relationship to Slavery

 St. Mary’s College of Maryland was established to commemorate the founding of Maryland and its history.
 As do all aspects of our nation’s history, our past informs our present and our future.
 This is a living page documenting the College’s discovered connections to slavery, recognizing its impact on our culture and traditions, and where it has brought us.

 Discovery of Slave Quarters

-St. Mary's College is getting ready to build a new stadium complex as a means to accommodate a new academic building.
-In the process of conducting the required archeological survey, we have discovered artifacts indicating evidence of slave quarters.
+St. Mary’s College is getting ready to build a new stadium complex as a means to accommodate a new academic building.
+In the process of conducting the required archaeological survey, we have discovered artifacts indicating evidence of slave quarters.
 The College wants to educate people about the existence and relevance of what we are finding.
 President Tuajuanda Jordan is leading discussions on how we can commemorate and honor these discoveries at St. Mary’s College.
 We invite you to view the presentation and join the conversation.

 Our nation’s connections to slavery are difficult to grapple with, but history teaches us that every moment can be a learning experience.
 Although we cannot go back and change the past, we can use hard lessons from history to guide our collective path towards the future.”

 – St. Mary’s College President Tuajuanda C. Jordan.

 Archaeological Digging at Mattapany Road Site